-There have been no changes in the Company's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the fourth quarter of fiscal 2016 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no changes in the Company's internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) during the fourth quarter of fiscal 2017 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

-In October 2015, FactSet acquired Portware, LLC ("Portware").
-Refer to Note 8, Business Combinations, in the Notes to the Consolidated Financial Statements for further discussion of the acquisition.
-The Company is currently in the process of integrating the internal controls and procedures of Portware into its internal controls over financial reporting.
-As provided under the Sarbanes-Oxley Act of 2002 and the applicable rules and regulations of the Securities and Exchange Commission, FactSet will include the internal controls and procedures of Portware in its annual assessment of the effectiveness of its internal control over financial reporting for the 2017 fiscal year.
+In fiscal 2017, we acquired BI-SAM Technologies ("BISAM"), FactSet Digital Solutions and Vermilion Holdings Limited ("Vermilion").
+Refer to Note 8, Business Combinations, in the Notes to the Consolidated Financial Statements for further discussion of the acquisitions.
+We are currently in the process of integrating the internal controls and procedures of Vermilion and BISAM into our internal controls over financial reporting.
+As provided under the Sarbanes-Oxley Act of 2002 and the applicable rules and regulations of the Securities and Exchange Commission, we will include the internal controls and procedures of Vermilion and BISAM in our annual assessment of the effectiveness of our internal control over financial reporting for our 2018 fiscal year.

-Management assessed the effectiveness of the Company's internal control over financial reporting as of August 31, 2016, except for the internal controls of Portware which constituted 2.1% of net assets and 3.4% of revenues as included in FactSet's Consolidated Financial Statements for the year ended August 31, 2016.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of August 31, 2017, except for the internal controls of BISAM, FactSet Digital Solutions and Vermilion which, in aggregate, constituted 4.8% of net assets (excluding goodwill and intangible assets) and 4.5% of revenues as included in FactSet's Consolidated Financial Statements for the year ended August 31, 2017.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in Internal Control-Integrated Framework.
-Based on this assessment and those criteria, management believes that the Company maintained effective internal control over financial reporting as of August 31, 2016.
+Based on this assessment and those criteria, management believes that the Company maintained effective internal control over financial reporting as of August 31, 2017.